Database Rollback Strategies

 Quick Summary

 Every production database migration needs a rollback plan.
 The two main strategies are "fix forward" (deploy a corrective change) and "roll back" (revert to the previous state).
-Schema rollback is often straightforward, but data rollback is where things get dangerous.
-The best rollback strategy depends on whether the migration changed only schema, moved data, or both.
+Schema rollback is often straightforward because structure can be restored automatically.
+Data rollback requires planning because once data is transformed or deleted, it cannot be recovered without an explicit preservation script or backup.
+The best rollback strategy depends on whether your migration changed only schema, moved data, or both.

 Why Rollback Planning Matters

 The time to plan your rollback is before you deploy, not during a 2 AM incident.
-A rollback plan answers a simple question in advance: "If this migration fails, what exactly do we do next?"
+A rollback plan answers one question in advance: "If this migration fails, what exactly do we do next?"
 Having that answer ready turns a potential crisis into a routine procedure.

 Fix Forward vs Roll Back